Interstate 95 in Connecticut: Exit list

-Exit numbers are currently sequential but will be changed to mileage-based in the future.
-Exit 1 to exit 76 are based on the original sequential Connecticut Turnpike exit numbers.
-East of exit 76, the I-95 numbering jumped to exit 80 to avoid duplicate exit numbers in Waterford as the Connecticut Turnpike numbering originally continued north at exit 76 to follow I-395.
+Exit numbers are currently sequential but will be changed to mileage-based in 2028.
+Exits 2 to 76 are based on the original sequential Connecticut Turnpike exit numbers.
+North of exit 76, the I-95 numbering jumps to exit 80 to avoid duplicate exit numbers in Waterford as the Connecticut Turnpike numbering originally continued north at exit 76 to follow I-395.
+Additionally, the now-cancelled Route 11 freeway was planned to be extended from its current terminus at Route 82 in Salem to I-95 in the vicinity of the I-395 interchange in Waterford; thus the unused exit numbers 77 through 79 were available for a potential interchange with Route 11.

 Auxiliary routes

 I-395 is I-95's only auxiliary route in Connecticut, which runs from the junction with I-95 in Waterford north to the Massachusetts state line where it meets I-90 (Massachusetts Turnpike) and I-290 south of Worcester, Massachusetts.